OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/04-ExG-Setup.md

 ### Setting up 3-lead ECG and forearm EMG
 We take 6 [EMG/ECG Snap Electrode Cables](https://shop.openbci.com/collections/frontpage/products/emg-ecg-snap-electrode-cables?variant=32372786958) and 6
 [Skintact sticky electrodes](https://shop.openbci.com/collections/frontpage/products/skintact-f301-pediatric-foam-solid-gel-electrodes-30-pack?variant=29467659395).
 Attach the sticky electrodes to the cables.
-3 is for ECG and the other 3 is for EMG.
+Use 3 sticky electrodes for ECG and the other 3 is for EMG.

 For **ECG**, connect 2 cables to **N1P** top and bottom pin, connect the remaining one to bottom pin of **BIAS**.
 Attach the electrodes to your chest, the recommended layout is described in the [ECG tutorial](../../01GettingStarted/02-Biosensing-Setups/02-ECG-Setup.md).